CaJacobsen1193/lets_eat/README.md

-# Let's Eat — Yelp Restaurant Finder
+# Let's Eat: Yelp Restaurant Finder

 A simple React app that searches Yelp for restaurants using a search term and location.
 It also supports sorting by Best Match, Highest Rated, and Most Reviewed.
 The UI displays core business info like name, image, rating, review count, and address.